The story of three womenWritten by Subby Szterszky

-Male and female He created them
+Male and female he created them

-According to Genesis, God created both men and women equally in His own image.
+According to Genesis, God created both men and women equally in his own image.
 Indeed, the equal yet complementary nature of male and female is an intrinsic part of humanity’s role as God’s image bearers.
 To neglect or misrepresent either women or men in our stories is not only a disservice to our culture.
-It’s also a distortion of the divine likeness we were made to reflect.
+It’s also a distortion of the divine likeness we were designed to reflect.

 Although an atheist, Joss Whedon was making a similar point: